prevwong/craft.js/packages/docs/docs/api/Node.md

 ### Linked nodes

-Nodes that are linked to a parent Node via an arbitary `id`
+Nodes that are linked to a parent Node via an arbitrary `id`

 ```jsx
 // Definition